rtyildirim/aws-cdk-sfn-example/README.md

 It creates 5 lambda functions, a StepFunctions state machine and related roles.
 Execution fails or succeeds based on a random number generated in Work On Case lambda function, to demonstrate both cases.

+Project also creates an SQS queue.
+The queue triggers a lambda function that starts the execution of the state machine.
+Input to the queue must be just the case id. (a number or a string)

 This can be used as a boilerplate project to create more complicated state machines.

 AWS SERVERLESS IS AWESOME!!!!